boolesrings/Simple-Mathjax-wordpress-plugin/readme.txt

 Nothing unusual here!

 == Changelog ==

+= 2.1.0 =
+Added support for MathJax 4.

 = 2.0.1 =
 Bumped the default CDN URL for MathJax 2 to use 2.7.8.